AcademySoftwareFoundation/xstudio/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to xSTDUIO.
+Thank you for your interest in contributing to xSTUDIO.
 We warmly encourage all contributions and the managers of this repository will do their best to assist you with any questions as well as act as effective reviewers and approvers.

 ## Project Roles and Responsibilities